-This notice announces the opening of the scoping process we will use to gather input from the public and interested agencies on the project.
-Your input will help the Commission staff determine which issues need to be evaluated in the EA.
+This notice announces the opening of the scoping period that will be used to gather environmental input from the public and interested agencies on the project.
 Please note that the scoping period will close on August 22, 2005.
 Details on how to submit comments are provided in the Public Participation section of this notice.

-This notice is being sent to affected landowners; federal, state, and local government representatives and agencies; elected officials; environmental and public interest groups; Native American Tribes; other interested parties; and local libraries and newspapers.
+This notice is being sent to potentially affected landowners; Federal, state, and local government agencies; elected officials; environmental and public interest groups; Native American Tribes, other interested parties; local libraries and newspapers.
 State and local government representatives are asked to notify their constituents of this planned project and encourage them to comment on their areas of concern.

 Land Requirements for Construction